data2health/architecting_attribution/RPPR.md

   - Community implementation requirements are documented
   - First implementation partners are identified and processes planned
 - Local guide to support attribution in CTS at the hub level
-  - Best practices for attribution and use of attribution are documented in the Reusable Data Guidebook
+  - Best practices for attribution and use of attribution are documented in the Reusable Data Guidebook (RDG)
 - An increased knowledge base of contribution / attribution data available
   - Summary statement describing the components of the architecting attribution project and how they function together.
   - Annotation file format defined.
 An example will be provided.

 # Timeline (monthly)
+- 4/1/19 CRedIT ontology [complete]
-- 4/1/19 enhanced contribution role ontology
+- 4/1/19 enhanced contribution role ontology [complete]
-- 5/1/19 finalize strategy for digital object types
+- 5/1/19 finalize strategy for digital object types [complete]
-- 6/1/19 finalize annotation file format
+- 6/1/19 finalize annotation file format [in progress]
-- 9/1/19 demonstrator for the individual
+- 9/1/19 demonstrator for the individual [ongoing]
 - 10/1/19 Credit, Attribution, and Incentives workshop
-- 12/15/19 Local guide to support attribution best practices at the person level
+- 12/15/19 Best practices for attribution and use of attribution guide in RDG
 - 12/15/19 Local guide to support attribution best practices at the organization level
 - 3/1/20 implementation of data models into external workflows to pilot and gather data